Effective Study Habits for Successful Examinations

 Cramming the night before rarely leads to long-term retention.
 Instead, create a study schedule well in advance.
 Break your syllabus into manageable sections and assign specific topics to each day.
 Use planners, apps, or even sticky notes to map out your timeline.

-Tip: Use the Pomodoro Technique—study for 25 minutes, take a 5-minute break.
-After four cycles, take a longer 15-30 minute break.
+Tip: Use the Pomodoro Technique.
+Study for 25 minutes, then take a 5-minute break.
+After four cycles, take a longer break of 15-30 minutes.
+This technique helps maintain focus.

 2. Set Clear Goals